Free Preparatory Course

 You can work full-time or part-time through the Core Curriculum, however, you must be willing to work on Capstone and a career search full-time until you secure a technical position with a salary greater than or equal to $60,000.

 You must commit to a full-time career search following the completion of Capstone for up to 12 months; full-time means 40 hours per week.
-To date, 100% of Capstone graduates secure software engineering jobs within 180 days.

 The idea is that we truly believe our Core Curriculum + Capstone can get you to an amazing salary at a mucher lower cost than alternative programs, so we’re willing to take a gamble.
 Please do not try to game the system or do anything odd.
 We are trying hard to build something of value at a price point that's fair without being predatory or misleading.
 Help us with that goal.

 Yes, absolutely.
 We will work with you to come up with a payment schedule that works for you.
 For example, if it took you 9 months to finish Core and you received a $100,000 job offer after Capstone, your fee to us would be 8 x $299 = $2,392 + $18,000 = $20,392.
 We could do a payment schedule of $850/month for 24 months (no interest).
 This is regardless if you get a year-end bonus or a second-year raise or make side income; we don't care about any of that -- only your first year base salary.